 - data users are those of our employees whose work involves processing personal data.
 Data users must protect the data they handle in accordance with this data protection policy and any applicable data security procedures at all times.

-- data processors include any person or organisation that is not a data user that processes personal data on our behalf and on our instructions.
+- data processors include any person or organization that is not a data user that processes personal data on our behalf and on our instructions.
 Employees of data controllers are excluded from this definition but it could include suppliers which handle personal data on our behalf.

 - processing is any activity that involves use of the data.
-It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organising, amending, retrieving, using, disclosing, erasing or destroying it.
+It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organizing, amending, retrieving, using, disclosing, erasing or destroying it.
 Processing also includes transferring personal data to third parties.

-- sensitive personal data and/or special categories of personal data includes information about a person’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health or condition or sexual life, or about the commission of, or proceedings for, any offence committed or alleged to have been committed by that person, the disposal of such proceedings or the sentence of any court in such proceedings.
+- sensitive personal data and/or special categories of personal data includes information about a person’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health or condition or sexual life, or about the commission of, or proceedings for, any offense committed or alleged to have been committed by that person, the disposal of such proceedings or the sentence of any court in such proceedings.
 Sensitive personal data can only be processed under strict conditions, including a condition requiring the express permission of the person concerned.